eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 The versions of integrated components correspond to the **overarching [Release 24.05](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.05/CHANGELOG.md#2405---2024-05-29)**.

 :warning: The 24.05 Release does not include a Managed Identity Wallet (MIW) - aka the FOSS Wallet of Tractus-X - as it was not yet able to cover functionalities required for the Self-Sovereign Identity Flow introduced with R24.05.
 To test and ship R24.05, a commercial solution was used: the Decentralized Identity Management (DIM) Wallet.
-To cover the wallet functionalities in the [E2E Adopter Journey Data exchange](#data-exchange) the [iatp-mock](https://github.com/eclipse-tractusx/tractus-x-umbrella/tree/main/charts/umbrella/charts/iatpmock/Chart.yaml) was added to the umbrella helm chart, please also see [Precondition for IATP Mock](#precondition-for-iatp-mock).
-For the [E2E Adopter Journey Portal](#portal), there isn't a mock available yet to cover the wallet functionalities.
+To cover the wallet functionalities in the [E2E Adopter Journey Data exchange](#data-exchange) and [E2E Adopter Journey Portal](#portal), the [SSI DIM WALLET STUB](https://github.com/eclipse-tractusx/ssi-dim-wallet-stub/tree/main/charts/ssi-dim-wallet-stub) was added to the umbrella helm chart.

 ## Usage